Standards of Practice

 Having Romantic/Sexual Contact with a Former Client

 Sexual contact between an RP and a current or former client is strictly prohibited.
 CRPO registrants who attempt to engage in sexual contact with a client before five years have lapsed since the conclusion of therapy contravene CRPO policy and face serious consequences.
-All members should be familiar with the Sexual Contact with Former Clients within 5-Years Post Termination of Care policy.
+All registrants should be familiar with the Sexual Contact with Former Clients within 5-Years Post Termination of Care policy.

-CRPO has asked the provincial government to create a regulation regarding RPs and sexual abuse that would have a mandatory penalty of a reprimand and revocation of the member’s certificate of registration for five years, regardless of the circumstances.
-Until then, CRPO will rely on this policy in recommending revocation and a reprimand in discipline cases involving allegations of sexual misconduct by a member toward a former client.
+CRPO has asked the provincial government to create a regulation regarding RPs and sexual abuse that would have a mandatory penalty of a reprimand and revocation of the registrant’s certificate of registration for five years, regardless of the circumstances.
+Until then, CRPO will rely on this policy in recommending revocation and a reprimand in discipline cases involving allegations of sexual misconduct by a registrant toward a former client.

 Even beyond five years, psychotherapists should understand that it may never be appropriate to enter into a romantic or sexual relationship with a former client.
 In most cases, relationships with former clients are inappropriate, inadvisable and potentially damaging to the parties concerned.